 If your family enjoys boating, sailing, canoeing and kayaking on lakes, rivers and streams, be sure your kids wear the correct life jackets.
 If you do, they will be able to take part in these activities more safely.

-Many children and adolescents think life jackets and life preservers are hot, bulky, and ugly.
+Many children and adolescents think life jackets and life preservers are hot, bulky and ugly.
 This is no longer necessarily true.
-Newer models look better, feel better, and provide increased protection.
+Newer models look better, feel better and provide increased protection.

-Life preservers and life jackets are required by many states and must be present on all boats traveling on bodies of water supervised by the US Coast Guard.
+Life preservers and life jackets are required by many states and must be present on all boats traveling on bodies of water supervised by the U.S. Coast Guard.

 .
 If they are, they will have a label that says so.
-Life jackets and life preservers are labeled by type (1, 2, 3, or 4) and for whom they are designed (child or adult).
+Life jackets and life preservers are labeled by type (1, 2, 3 or 4) and for whom they are designed (child or adult).

-- Your children should wear life jackets at all times when on boats or near bodies of water.
+Your children should wear life jackets at all times when on boats or near bodies of water.

 - Adults should wear life jackets for their own protection and to set a good example.